OxanaDanilova/rsschool-2019Q1-cv/cv.md

 **Projeckt name**|**Description**|**Link**
 -----------------|---------------|-----
 **Calculator**| This application allows to perform simple mathematical operations.
+User can input numbers by clicking on buttons or by using keyboard.
 Application is based on 'create-react-app'.
 This is my first simple react application.
-I used here JSX, CSS, JS |  https://calculator-oxanadanilova.netlify.app/
+I used here JSX, CSS, JS, Flex, Grid |  https://calculator-oxanadanilova.netlify.app/